aarushishrm101-spec/customer-segmentation-retention-analysis/README.md

 As someone transitioning into business consulting, this project helped me put my analytical learning into action and think like a problem solver.
 I’m excited to bring this mindset to real-world consulting environments like **Bain & Company**, where data and strategy go hand-in-hand to drive transformation.

-🔄 Analysis is ongoing; additional dashboards and deeper insights will be added shortly.

 ---